Postoperative fever is defined as a temperature >38°C (100°F) on 2 consecutive postoperative days, or >39°C (102.2°F) on any 1 postoperative day.

 The differential diagnosis is strongly influenced by the time of onset of the fever.
 The most common cause of fever within the first 48 hours is a pyretic response to surgery, which is self-limiting.
 Diagnostic testing is usually unrevealing in this period unless associated symptoms and signs suggest an underlying cause.
-After 48 hours, the incidence of infectious aetiologies increases and an FBC, chest radiograph, urinalysis with culture, blood cultures, and wound cultures are required as first tests in all patients.
+After 48 hours, the incidence of infectious aetiologies increases and a full blood count, chest radiograph, urinalysis with culture, blood cultures, and wound cultures are required as first tests in all patients.
 Further radiological or laboratory testing is directed towards the suspected aetiology.

 - Transfusion reaction